bflatt72/flattDev/content/blog/success.md

 ---

-layout: post
+title: "Success"
+date: "2018-12-14"
-title: Success is a Habit
+description: "Success is a Habit"
-date: 2018-12-14
-category: posts
-comments: true
+author: "Brian Flatt"
 ---

 > We are what we repeatedly do.
 Success then, is not an act, but a habit.